• Email

 Homemade ravioli will inevitably produce pasta scraps when you cut out your ravioli.
 Don't let that beautiful homemade pasta go to waste!
 Cut it into 1-inch pieces and cook it up in salted boiling water for 3-4 minutes.
 Toss with your favorite sauce or keep it simple with brown butter and parmesan for the kiddos.

-More Gluten-Free Pasta Recipes
+Gluten-Free Ravioli Pasta Scraps

 Did you make this recipe?
 Please leave a review and rating to let me and others know how you liked it!